 - Individuals will have no more than 7 academic years (July 1-June 30) following completion of training in general surgery or vascular surgery to achieve certification in that specialtyi.e., pass both the written Qualifying Examination (QE) and oral Certifying Examination (CE) required for certification.

-- The seven-year period starts immediately upon completion of training, not when an individual's application is approved.
+- The 7-year period starts immediately upon completion of training, not when an individual's application is approved.
 If individuals delay in applying for certification, they will lose opportunities to take and pass the QE, the first exam in the certification process.

 - Up to 4 opportunities in 4 consecutive years will be given to pass the QE, providing the individual applies for certification immediately after training.
 If a candidate decides not to take the exam in a given year, it is a lost opportunity as the four-year limit is absolute.
 After four years, if the QE is not passed, the individual is no longer admissible to the certification process.